 Speaking of bread, it's fresh, delicious and impossible to say no to.
 The oldest bakery in Samothraki is in Chora and is 150 years old.

 Other traditional cheese dishes are cheese saganaki and bougiourdi (cheese with tomatoes and other veggies baked in the oven).
 The cheese (feta or hard cheese) can be grilled.
 Feta is also served as is, with just a drop of olive oil and a sprinkle of dried oregano on top.
 A special mention goes to myzithra (it's similar to ricotta) and is served with honey on top.

 Other typical appetizers are fish roe salad (taramosalata), eggplant salad (melitzanosalata), fried zucchini, stuffed pumpkin flowers, stuffed vine leaves with rice, fava (a yellow pea cream) and the famous tzatziki.

 Unsurprisingly, the most common salad is the Greek one.
 You'll find it in the menus as horiatiki, which means "peasant", for about 5-6€.
 It consists of tomatoes, cucumbers, peppers, onion and one or more large feta slices on top, together with olive oil and some oregano.

 Of course, don't ever forget to try the tzatziki (yogurt with chopped cucumbers and garlic)!

-As most of the goats live freely on the island, the meat has a special taste.
+As most goats roam freely on the island, their meat is tastier than in other places.

-Also famous for its culinary tradition and the goat based dishes is Karydies Taverna in Ano Meria, 20 km away from Kamariotissa.
+Also popular for its culinary tradition and the goat-based dishes is Taverna Karydies in the village of Ano Meria.